SourenP/pico_workshop/lesson_plan/day_1.md

 # Day 1

-## Description
+## Overview

-Meet eachother, learn about PICO-8 and make our first visualization!
+Meet+greet, learn about PICO-8 and make our first visualization!

 ## Plan

 ### Intros

-- Introduce Self
+- Teacher and students
-- Introduce Students
+    - Name
-    - Say TODO about yourself
+    - Mention a game you like and why
+        - Maybe chosen pico-8 game from application

 ### PICO-8

 - Talk about PICO-8
     - Virtual console
     - Limitations
     - Community
 - Showcase games
+    - TODO
 - Showcase visuals
+    - TODO

 ### Dive in!

+- Intro
+  - "Today we'll make a visualization while learning about PICO-8!"
 - Navigation
 	- Everyone open PICO-8 and share your screen
 	- Commands